CHACHA0044/Feedback-bot/README.md

 ⚠️ **Security Warning**:
 - Never share your `.env` file with credentials
 - After using the bot, you can delete the repository from your computer
-- Change your password if you suspect any security breach

 ⚠️ **During Execution**:
 - Keep the browser window visible